 Shot of dried sample powder or homogenous paste in a mixer beaker.

 With a clean, plastic spatula, transfer the homogenized sample into a 50-milliliter glass beaker [1].
-Next, transfer 250 milligrams of the sample into an open reaction vessel on a zeroed analytical balance [2].
+Next, weigh 250 milligrams of the sample into an open reaction vessel on an analytical balance [2].

 Talent transfers the homogenized sample into a 50 mL glass beaker with a clean, plastic spatula.

-Shot of 250 mg of sample being placed on a reaction vessel on a zeroed analytical balance.
+Shot of 250 mg of sample being placed in a reaction vessel on a zeroed analytical balance.

 Once the weighing is complete, cover the reaction vessel with its lid [1].
 Then transfer it to a fume hood [2].